Leporacanthicus/lacsap/BUILD.md

      make -j 6

-where the 6 is the number of parallel compilations to run, whcih should be approximately 30-50% higher than the number of processor cores of the build system.
+where the 6 is the number of parallel compilations to run, which should be approximately 30-50% higher than the number of processor cores of the build system.
 So `-j 6` on a quad-core machine.
-It's approximagely, since the actual number also affects memory usage. `make -j 8` works fine currently on a machine with 16GB of RAM and fairly light load otherwise.
+It's approximately, since the actual number also affects memory usage. `make -j 8` works fine currently on a machine with 16GB of RAM and fairly light load otherwise.
 Too large a value will cause swapping, and actually slow down the process.

 This will take a little while.
-On a decent desktop machine compilng a debug build of llvm takes 10-20 minutes, so now is probably a good time to go get a cup of coffee, walk the dog, feed the fish, browse the web, [fight with swords on office chairs][2] or all of the above.
+On a decent desktop machine compiling a debug build of llvm takes 10-20 minutes, so now is probably a good time to go get a cup of coffee, walk the dog, feed the fish, browse the web, [fight with swords on office chairs][2] or all of the above.